Greek Beef Stew with Pasta, gluten-free (Kreas Kokkinisto)

 INSTRUCTIONS

-2. Add the onion and garlic and cook for 2 minutes until softened, and stirring occasionally.
-Season well with sea salt and pepper.
+Add the diced onion and minced garlic to the pot.
+Cook for 2 minutes, stirring occasionally, until softened.
+Season with salt and pepper.

-4. Add the ground allspice, cinnamon stick and enough boiling water to cover the meat.
-Allow boiling for 1 minute.
+Add the ground pimento (or allspice), cinnamon stick, and enough boiling water to just cover the meat.
+Bring to a rapid boil for 1 minute.

 Have you tried this recipe?